EmircanKartal/React-Login-Page/README.md

 This document provides essential information about the login page built with React for the college laboratory work portal.
 This page is the entry point for various the laboratory related projects.

+Also there is a JavaScript version in the main branch and a TypeScript version in the JavaScriptVersion branch.

 ## Installation

 1. **Clone the Repository**